jhpark904/Full-stack-bank/README.md

-# React Front End Bank
+# Full Stack Bank Application

 ## Project Overview

-Front end bank application created with React
+Full stack bank application created with MERN stack

 ## How to Run

-### `npm start`
+1. Add your own environment variables for `AUTH_ROUTES` and `CONNECTION_STRING`
+2. run `docker-compose up`

-Runs the app in the development mode.\
+3. the app should be accessible in `localhost:8080`
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ## Scope of Funtionality